-Sam Estreicher is a professor of law at NYU School of Law where he directs its Center for Labor and Employment.
+Sam Estreicher is the Dwight D. Opperman Professor of Public Law at NYU School of Law, where he directs the Center for Labor and Employment Law.
 He served as chief reporter of the Restatement of Employment Law (2015).

 Sam Estreicher is the Dwight D. Opperman Professor of Law at NYU School of Law where he directs its Center for Labor and Employment.
 He served as chief reporter of the Restatement of Employment Law (2015).